 The Pennsylvania Statute of Limitations on debt is a powerful tool for dealing with unfair collection practices.
 Unfortunately, debtors too often make costly mistakes in applying the Statute of Limitations.
-In my Philadelphia area bankruptcy and debt settlement practice, it is not unusual for people to come to me after they have paid debts that should have been barred by the Statute of Limitations.
+In my Philadelphia area bankruptcy and debt settlement practice, it is not unusual for people to come to me after paying debts that should have been barred by the Statute of Limitations.
 Often, they have been tricked into paying debts that the creditor knows is barred by the Statute.
 Other times, they have unintentionally taken actions that turned a noncollectable debt into a collectible one.
-Fortunately,by avoiding three common mistakes, you can make the Statute of Limitations work for you.
+Fortunately, by avoiding three common mistakes, you can make the Statute of Limitations work for you.

 The most common mistake people make when dealing with the Statute of Limitations is simply failing to see if it has run out on a debt before they pay the creditor.
-Of course, if your latest payment was only two months ago,you know immediately that a four year Statute does not apply.
+Of course, if your latest payment was only two months ago, you immediately know that the four-year statute does not apply.
 However, if it has been years since you were last able to make a payment, it is worth your while to check to see how exactly how long it has been since you last made a payment.
-If the statutory period has run out (typically, four years in Pennsylvania),the debt is unenforceable.
+If the statutory period has run out (typically, four years in Pennsylvania), the debt is unenforceable.

-Quick Note: Never take a collector’s or creditor’s word as to whether the Statute of Limitations has run out on a debt.
-As I discussed in a previous post, “vulture” collectors will often purchase old noncollectable debts and try to deceive debtors into paying them, even though they are barred by the Statute of Limitations.
+Quick Note: Never take a collector’s or creditor’s word about whether the Statute of Limitations has run out on a debt.
+As I discussed in a previous post, “vulture” collectors will often purchase old noncollectable debts and try to deceive debtors into paying them, even though the Statute of Limitations bars them.
 Pull your bank records, if necessary, but never trust a collector or creditor to tell you the truth on this crucial issue.

-Example: Jan,a resident of Philadelphia, has been unable to make a payment on her ABC Bank credit card for five years.
+Example: Jan, a resident of Philadelphia, has been unable to make a payment on her ABC Bank credit card for five years.
 ABC never filed suit against Jan, and the four-year Pennsylvania Statute of Limitations has run out on the debt.
 Nonetheless, a collector purchases the debt from ABC and sues Jan for the balance.
 Jan must file an answer to the lawsuit stating that the Statute of Limitations has run out on the debt.
-If she does not do so, the collector may get a judgment against Jan for the full amount claimed, as well as attorney’s fees and costs.
+If she does not do so, the collector may get a judgment against Jan for the full amount claimed and attorney’s fees and costs.

 If you are sued, be sure to have a debt negotiation or bankruptcy attorney review the lawsuit immediately.
 In most collection cases in Pennsylvania, you have only 20 days in which to file a response.